Swordtail Fish – People often start keeping aquarium at home or their office for peace of mind and to adore these beautiful fishes.

 Swordtail fish lives in Central and North America.
 Most often found in Mexico, Guatemala, and Honduras.

 They live in fast rivers, calm ponds, fresh and brackish waters.
-Fishes are kept in abundant thickets, where they are found to feed various insects and algae.
+Swordtails are found in abundant thickets, where they are found to feed on different kinds of insects and algae.

-The color of individuals living in nature is much paler than that of artificially bred forms.
+The color of Swordtails living in nature is much paler than that of artificially bred forms.

-The tail in fish can be round or in the form of a beam.
-The elongated body is flat on the sides.
-The unusually shaped mouth is slightly upturned.
+The tail of this fish can be round or in the form of a beam.
+The elongated body is flat on the sides and their mouth is shaped slightly upturned.

 This makes it easier for fish to swallow food from the water surface.
 Coloring can be any.
 In some species, the fins and body are different in color.